Proxy server guidelines for Azure Virtual Desktop

 Use proxy servers in the same Azure geography

-Use RDP shortpath for desktop connectivity
+Use RDP Shortpath for managed networks for desktop connectivity

 Don't use SSL termination on the proxy server

-Secure Sockets Layer (SSL) termination replaces security certificates of the Windows Virtual Desktop components with certificates generated by proxy server.
+Secure Sockets Layer (SSL) termination replaces security certificates of the Azure Virtual Desktop components with certificates generated by proxy server.
 This proxy server feature enables packet inspection for HTTPS traffic on the proxy server.
 However, packet inspection also increases the service response time, making it take longer for users to sign in.
 For reverse-connect scenarios, RDP traffic packet inspection isn't necessary because reverse-connect RDP traffic is binary and uses extra levels of encryption.

 If you configure your proxy server to use SSL inspection, remember that you can't revert your server to its original state after the SSL inspection makes changes.
-If something in your Windows Virtual Desktop environment stops working while you have SSL inspection enabled, you must disable SSL inspection and try again before you open a support case.
-SSL inspection can also cause the Windows Virtual Desktop agent to stop working because it interferes with trusted connections between the agent and the service.
+If something in your Azure Virtual Desktop environment stops working while you have SSL inspection enabled, you must disable SSL inspection and try again before you open a support case.
+SSL inspection can also cause the Azure Virtual Desktop agent to stop working because it interferes with trusted connections between the agent and the service.

 Don't use proxy servers that need authentication

-Windows Virtual Desktop components on the session host run in the context of their operating system, so they don't support proxy servers that require authentication.
+Azure Virtual Desktop components on the session host run in the context of their operating system, so they don't support proxy servers that require authentication.
 If the proxy server requires authentication, the connection will fail.

 Plan for the proxy server network capacity

 Proxy servers have capacity limits.
 Unlike regular HTTP traffic, RDP traffic has long running, chatty connections that are bi-directional and consume lots of bandwidth.
 Before you set up a proxy server, talk to your proxy server vendor about how much throughput your server has.
 Also make sure to ask them how many proxy sessions you can run at one time.
-After you deploy the proxy server, carefully monitor its resource use for bottlenecks in Windows Virtual Desktop traffic.
+After you deploy the proxy server, carefully monitor its resource use for bottlenecks in Azure Virtual Desktop traffic.

 Proxy servers for Windows 7 session hosts